 What is Grayscale Photography?

-“Grayscale” is a more technical and a more accurate term for the type of photography we call black and white.
-The technical definition of “grayscale” is an image that is composed exclusively of shades of gray, varying from black to white.
+“Grayscale” is a more technical and more accurate term for the type of photography we call black and white.
+The technical definition of “grayscale” images that composed exclusively of varying shades of gray, ranging from pure black to pure white, with no color information.

 You’ll find photographers use the term “Black and White” while those in the design industry favor the term “Grayscale.”